 For a free legal consultation with a Personal Injury lawyer serving Birmingham, call (205) 380-4158

-If you are the victim of an injury accident in Alabama, you may be legally entitled to a settlement to cover your losses.
-Some of the damages Birmingham personal injury lawyers can potentially recover include:
+If you’ve been injured in an accident that took place in Birmingham, you may be legally entitled to a settlement that will cover your losses.
+Here are some of the damages a Birmingham personal injury lawyer can win for you:

 - Medical bills